controlecidadao/samantha_ia/README.md

 ### Downloading Open Source Model Files (.gguf)

-Open souce model files can be downloaded from the [Hugging Face's model search engine](https://huggingface.co/models?sort=trending&search=gguf), using `gguf` as the search parameter.
+Open souce model can be downloaded from [Hugging Face](https://huggingface.co/models?sort=trending&search=gguf), using `gguf` as the search parameter.
 You can combine two words like `gguf code`.

 You can also go to a specific repository and see all the `.gguf` models available for downloading and testing, like [https://huggingface.co/bartowski](https://huggingface.co/bartowski)
 <br><br>